 1937 Cold.
 Temperatures stayed below freezing all day on the 29th in a snowstorm.

 1938 Mostly unsettled, mild and wet, sunny in the north and east but duller than average elsewhere.

-1941 Another very cold (0.5C CET), easterly War January - the third coldest January of the century.
+1941 Another very cold (0.5C CET), easterly War January - the fifth coldest January of the century (after 1945, 1979, 1940, and 1963).
 There were some severe frosts, especially in the north.
 On the 2rd, during an air raid on Bristol, water from the hose pipes froze into huge icicles.
 The maximum at Eskdalemuir on the 4th was only -9C, then the minimum at Houghall (Durham) on the 5th was -20C.
 There was much snow midmonth: 40 cm lay at Birmingham on the 20th.
 Thaw and fog further south, as the snow moved into Scotland: 50 cm at Balmoral on the 22nd.
-Two consecutive nights of -17C at Eskdalemuir.
+There were two consecutive nights of -17C at Eskdalemuir.
 It was also a very dull month, with only about 1 hour sunshine a day on average in the southeast.

-1942 The fourth coldest January of the century - note this run of consecutive cold Januarys in the early war years.
-A great snowstorm across much of Britain on the 19th, causing widespread disruption.
-Very dull: Scarborough only had 8 hours sunshine all month.
+1942 The eighth coldest January of the century - note that there was this run of consecutive cold Januarys in the early war years.
+There was a great snowstorm across much of Britain on the 19th, causing widespread disruption.
+The monthe was very dull: Scarborough only had 8 hours sunshine all month

 1943 Very wet in London, and wet across most of the country apart from the north of Scotland.
 The first 10 days were cold with some snow, but the rest of the month was mild.

 1944 Unsettled, mild and dull.
 Dry in the SE, wet in the W and NW.
 The last week was very mild with 16C recorded at Wrexham on the 30th.